 Advocacy and Counseling

-- CEASE, Counseling Center, LoGrasso Hall, (716) 673-3424: Campus, Education, Awareness, Support, and Effect (CEASE) is the violence prevention – victim services program at Fredonia.
-CEASE provides advocacy and referrals for Fredonia students that are survivors of sexual and interpersonal violence.
+- Prevention, Advocacy, and Wellness Services (PAWS), Counseling Center, LoGrasso Hall, 716-673-3424: is the violence prevention – victim services program at Fredonia.
+PAWS provides advocacy and referrals for Fredonia students that are survivors of sexual and interpersonal violence.
 We can answer questions, offer emotional support, and provide referrals for legal, medical, judicial, and counseling options.

 - The Anew Center of Jamestown (The Salvation Army), 1-800-252-8748: Provides a 24/7 helpline for survivors of sexual assault and relationship violence.
 The helpline can answer questions, provide referrals or send a victim advocate to meet with you.

 - Brooks Memorial Hospital can provide medical treatment to survivors of sexual assault.
 They can offer treatment for injuries, STD testing and treatment, the morning after pill, and basic evidence collection (also known as 'rape kits').
 Advocates from The Anew Center can be contacted to provide advocacy services.
 Survivors who have a sexual assault kit completed do not have to file a police report or press criminal charges.
 Contact Information: 529 Central Avenue – Dunkirk, 716-366-1111